 Its key features are:

-LED lighting is surely one of the most significant innovations in the lighting industry since the invention of electric light.
-LEDs fundamentally change the nature of lighting, since they offer new options for using artificial light to enhance human perception.
-All low vision lamps from SCHWEIZER are equipped with tried and tested SMD LEDs.
-These are extremely small and have a long life.
+LEDs offer various options for using artificial light to enhance human perception.
+All MULTILIGHT Pro low vision lamps from SCHWEIZER are equipped with tried and tested SMD LEDs.
+These are very small and have a long life.

 The OPTIK-AKADEMIE Training Portal offers a seminar on this topic consisting of several video tutorials: